 Australia’s Compliance with the International Covenant on Civil and Political Rights

-It has been prepared by a coalition of non-government organisations (NGOs) from across Australia.
+This report has been prepared by a coalition of non-government organisations (NGOs) from across Australia.
 The report is intended to inform the Committee’s sixth review of Australia during its 121st session in October/November 2017.

 The report was prepared with substantial input, including drafting and review, from the 32 organisations listed as contributors on the following page.
 It is endorsed in whole or in part by the 56 NGOs identified in the list of supporting organisations on the following page.